Fastlane-LLC/xpayoff-docs/source/includes/_payments.md

 # Payments

+## Payment Types

+- **Check** - We will print and mail the payment as a full sheet paper check to the lender specified in the request.
+The `vin` you provide will be written as the memo of the check.
+Optionally, you can provide `attn`, `titleTransfer` info, and/or a `message`, and it will be printed on the upper portion of sheet above the check.
+- **ACH** - Electronic payments using the routing and account number you provide in the request.
+The `vin` you provide will be sent as a memo with the ACH payment to the lender.
+Optionally, you can add a `message` to be appended with the VIN in the ACH memo.
+An example use case is to provide the contact info for title transfer in this message object.

 ## How to create
 - Individual request: To create new order type `Send Payment` by itself use [Create Order(s) Request](#create-order-s-request)